-Trader Chris Consignments is a family-owned business based in the charming town of Pittsboro, North Carolina.
+Trader Chris Consignments is based in the charming town of Apex, North Carolina.

-We have been in business for nine years now, and have shipped nearly 22,000 consignments worldwide.
+It's our mission to take the stress and guesswork out of selling valuable estate items, and assist clients in getting the best price for their items.
+We have been in business for over ten years now, and have shipped nearly 22,000 consignments worldwide.
 We strive to meet or exceed the competition in every aspect.
 You’ll get one-on-one service with a knowledgeable sales professional who knows how to maximize the appeal of your items and can address any questions or concerns that you have about the process.
 Our pre-sale research and worldwide exposure results in quicker sales and oftentimes higher prices than what may be possible locally.
 For valuable consignments, our commission rates beat the competition, hands down.

 As told by Trader Chris